How to Take a Day Trip to Howth from Dublin!

 Here’s what I did the day that I went to Howth!

-- Get to Howth around 11 AM.
+Get to Howth around 11 AM.
 This isn’t that hard to do, as buses run pretty regularly.
 I caught the 31 bus to Howth.
-Arriving around this time allows you to have a good amount of daylight to spend in Howth, plus you’ll beat the crowds which come around 1 PM.
+Arriving around this time allows you to have a good amount of daylight to spend in Howth, plus you’ll beat the crowds, which come around 1 PM.

-- Wander over to Howth Market.
+Wander over to Howth Market.
 See what options there are!
 You might want a snack later after you come back from the hike.

-- After about an hour or so in, my friend and I found a nice little spot to lay out a blanket and eat lunch.
+After about an hour or so in, my friend and I found a nice little spot to lay out a blanket and eat lunch.
 We sat and had quite the view!
 Many people did this too.
-There were so many people laying out and eating lunch at the same time.
+There were so many people lying out and eating lunch at the same time.
 If you don’t want to sit directly in the dirt/grass, then perhaps pack a blanket to bring along with you.

-- Continue walking towards the town and go to Howth Market!
+Continue walking towards the town and go to Howth Market!
 I suggest getting Amore Gelato or another snack after your long hike!

-- Grab the bus back to the city center.
-I was home by 5PM the day that I went to Howth!
-It really isn’t that long of a day trip unless you want it to be.
+Grab the bus back to the city center.
+I was home by 5 PM the day that I went to Howth!
+It isn’t that long of a day trip unless you want it to be.

-I hope you enjoyed learning more about how to get to Howth from Dublin!
+I hope you enjoyed learning how to get to Howth from Dublin!
 It’s one of the best day trips I’ve been on so far during my semester here in Dublin, if not the best.